Kagawa breaks duck as Japan beat New Zealand 4-2

-Manchester United bench-warmer Shinji Kagawa scored his first international goal for six months in a message to his boss David Moyes, as Japan beat New Zealand 4-2 in a friendly on Wednesday
+Manchester United bench-warmer scored his first international goal for six months in a message to his boss David Moyes, as Japan beat New Zealand 4-2 in a WC friendly

 Tokyo: Manchester United bench-warmer Shinji Kagawa scored his first international goal for six months in a message to his boss David Moyes, as Japan beat New Zealand 4-2 in a friendly on Wednesday.